FixBD/Educare/readme.txt

 	* If you wish to know more about, how to change educare results table style? please view this [GitHub repository](https://github.com/fixbd/educare/includes/support/educare_themes).

 	* For Complete Educare Development Resource, Please visit [Educare home page](https://github.com/fixbd/educare).

+### Why User Like Educare?

+1. Usefull features
+1. Suit for any themes
+1. Easy to use (Everything is simple)
+1. Everything is customizable
+1. Everything is Ajax compatibility (Back-End and Front-End)
+1. Support all type of results system
+1. Powerful student and results management facilities
+1. The best school management plugin for WordPress users
+1. Features are added based on user feedback
+1. All feature like premium but FREE!
+1. Allways up to date

 ### Like this plugin?